opendoor/pggen/README.md

 ##### Timestamps

 It is very common for database objects to have some timestamps associated with them for tracking the life cycle of the object.
-By default, `pggen` won't do anything with timestamps, but if the `created_at_field` or `updated_at_field` keys are set, either globally or on a specific table in the toml file, `pggen` will generate `Update` and `Insert` methods that automatically keep the corresponding timestamp fields up to date.
+By default, `pggen` won't do anything with timestamps, but if the `created_at_field`, `updated_at_field`, or `deleted_at_field` keys are set, either globally or on a specific table in the toml file, `pggen` will generate `Update` and `Insert` methods that automatically keep the corresponding timestamp fields up to date.

 #### Relationships Between Tables